 Microsoft Surface Duo

 Microsoft announced the Surface Duo, a dual-screen, Android-powered phone during its annual Surface October 2019 hardware event in New York City.
-The surprise unveiling of this new device, with two 5.6-inch screens joined by a thin metal 360-degree hinge, reveals a new design and software direction for a foldable phone.
+The surprise unveiling of this new device, with two 5.6-inch screens joined by a thin metal 360-degree hinge, offers a new design and software direction for a foldable phone.
 Aside from a volume and a power button and thin strips that sit on the left side of the device, the Duo is sleek.
-The prototype demoed was powered by Qualcomm’s Snapdragon 855.
+The prototype was powered by Qualcomm’s Snapdragon 855.
 While it may be kinda, sorta a Windows phone, it’s also developing in collaboration with Google to feature a version of Android.
 Its design showcases the split where the two screens meet, allowing the phone to fold completely closed, open like a book, or folded back for single-screen use.
-The product is still in its early stages, though observers hope that it will be ready for release in time for the 2020 holiday season.
+The latest word concerning a release date is that it may be available this summer.

 Samsung Galaxy Z Fold S